 Market Capitalization reflects the total U.S.-denominated portion of the portfolio.

 Turnover Ratio is the percentage of a fund's assets that have changed over a given period, usually a year.
 Mutual funds with higher turnover ratios tend to have higher expenses.

 Walter Hunnewell, Jr., Portfolio Manager

-Mr. Hunnewell is a vice president at Pioneer.
-He joined the company in August 2001 and has been an investment professional since 1985.
+Mr. Hunnewell, a vice president, joined Pioneer in 2001 and has been an investment professional since 1985.

 Richard Schlanger, Portfolio Manager